maeyler/SmallSimpleSafe/README.md

-﻿## Small Simple Safe
+## Small Simple Safe

+Welcome to the World of Classes and Objects

-Tool for handling classes and objects
+This is a simple tool for handling classes and objects, using Java reflection

 There are two separate branches in the repository: `md-pages` and `master`

-Click here for [the Web pages](http://maeyler.github.io/SmallSimpleSafe/) and to [Download](https://github.com/maeyler/SmallSimpleSafe/blob/master/sss.jar?raw=true)
+Click here for [the Web pages](http://maeyler.github.io/SmallSimpleSafe/) and to [Download](https://github.com/maeyler/SmallSimpleSafe/blob/master/sss.jar?raw=true) the program

-Designed and implemented by M A Eyler for instruction in Marmara University
+Designed and implemented for CSE courses in Marmara University

+(C) 2003, 2015 by M Akif Eyler